jaizem/project_cannoli/README.md

-# project_cannoli
+# Project Cannoli
 Experimental VR game where the player can throw various pastries around their environment.
+I will be updating my progress in this repository, hopefully providing a handy resource for others looking to explore indie VR game development.

 ## Process
 - create unreal engine account